MaksBid/OLEN1/README.md

     ./chess_engine
     ```

 2. Connect it to your UCI-compatible GUI.
 Follow the instructions of your specific GUI to add a new UCI engine and point it to the `chess_engine` executable.
+You can also use the engine in console by typing `cli` instead of `uci`.

 ## UCI Commands